Tight Last-Iterate Convergence of the Extragradient and the Optimistic Gradient Descent-Ascent Algorithm for Constrained Monotone Variational Inequalities: Introduction

 In the constrained setting, the norm of the operator is a poor choice to measure convergence, as it can be far away from $0$ even in the limit, and is hence insufficient to guarantee convergence in terms of the gap function.
 A standard generalization of the norm of the operator in the constrained setting is the natural residual (Definition~\ref{def:natural residual}), which takes the constraints into account and is guaranteed to converge to $0$ in the limit.
 Unfortunately, we observe that the natural residual is \emph{not monotonically decreasing} even in basic bilinear games (see Appendix~\ref{sec:counterexamples}), making it difficult to directly analyze.
 Similar non-monotonicity has been observed for several other natural performance measures such as the norm of the operator mapping introduced in \citep{diakonikolas_halpern_2020} and the gap function, leaving all these performance measures unsuitable.
 See more discussion about these performance measures in Section~\ref{sec:performance measure} and Appendix~\ref{sec:counterexamples}.

-The first main contribution of this paper is the introduction of a new performance measure: the \textbf{\projhamnospace}, which can be viewed as the norm of the operator projected to the tangent cone of the current iterate (Definition~\ref{def:projected hamiltonian}).
-We believe that this new performance measure will be useful for the analysis of other iterative methods.
-Indeed, the \projham plays a crucial role in our analysis.
-Unlike the aforementioned performance measures, we show that the \emph{\projham is monotonically decreasing} and has \emph{a last-iterate convergence rate of ${O(\frac{1}{\sqrt{T}})}$}.
+We choose a non-standard performance measure: the \textbf{\projhamnospace}, which can be viewed as the norm of the operator projected to the tangent cone of the current iterate (Definition~\ref{def:projected hamiltonian}).
+To the best of our knowledge, this performance measure has not been used in the study of EG or OGDA.
+The \projham plays a crucial role in our analyses for both algorithms.
+Unlike the aforementioned performance measures, we show that the \emph{\projham is monotonically decreasing} and has \emph{a last-iterate convergence rate of ${O(\frac{1}{\sqrt{T}})}$} for EG. For OGDA, we prove that a small modification of the tangent residual is monotonically decreasing, which implies that the tangent residual has a last-iterate convergence rate of ${O(\frac{1}{\sqrt{T}})}$.
 Using the convergence rate of the \projhamnospace, we can easily derive the last-iterate convergence rate of other classical performance measures such as the natural residual or the gap function.
-However, we suspect these rates can be challenging to obtain directly without understanding the \projham first.
+However, we suspect these rates can be challenging to obtain directly.